Networkcaretaker/AI-social/README.md

 ## AI Assisted Development Approach

-The project will follow a collaborative, iterative development approach:
+The project will follow a collaborative, iterative development approach using GTPs and other available AI tools with the following approach:

 - Break down complex tasks into small, testable steps
 - Confirm completion of each step before proceeding to the next